alexKleider/Convert/README.md

 #mp42ogv

+Current work (as of Feb 2014) has been to convert code to use docopt and to support conversion to webm as well as ogv.
+Now completed is convert_mp4.py (a rename of convert2ogv.py.)

 As of early Sept 2014, both modules have been combined into mod_copy.py.

 Declared within the code are two directories: one exists- the source,